Bri Teresi Flaunts Voluptuous Chest & Hourglass Shape In Lacy Negligee

 Instagram hottie Bri Teresi is known by her 1.1 million Instagram followers for regularly uploading sultry content to her page.
-On Monday, she did not let them down when she shared a snap that saw her looking smoking hot in a sheer black negligee that left little to the imagination.
+On Monday, she did not let them down when she shared a snap where she looked smoking hot in a sheer black negligee.

 The fabric on the nightie had small embroidered flowers on it.
 It also featured a sexy cut-out section between her breasts that put plenty of her cleavage on display.
 The number had a halter-style neckline that showed off her shapely shoulders, and the hemline fell to the middle of her thighs.
-A band around the center of the getup drew attention to her thin midsection.
+A band around the center of the get-up drew attention to her thin midsection.
 It had delicate scalloped edging around the opening and along the outer edges.
 A tiny pair of matching bikini panties with thin straps were barely visible underneath the fabric.

 Bri wore her hair down in waves with a deep side part, and most of it was tossed over one of her shoulders.